False Imprisonment Attorneys in Madison, WI

 (608) 204-5807

-False Imprisonment Attorneys in Madison, WI
+False Imprisonment Lawyer in Madison, WI

-1. That you confined or restrained another individual;
+1. You confined or restrained another person.

-5. you knew the individual did not consent and knew that you did not have lawful authority to confine or restrain the individual.
+5. You knew the person did not consent and knew you lacked lawful authority.

 Call Us 24/7